-In September 2012, we started a project of knitting toys to give as Xmas presents to children in need.
-We collected over 550 toys which were distributed through Impact for Women to children living in Women's refuges.
-We are now going to start this collection of toys from the beginning of the year so that we can do a wider distribution at Xmas time.
+In September 2012, we started a project of knitting toys to give as Christmas presents to children in need.
+We collected over 550 knitted toys which were distributed to children living in women's refuges.
+Last year we widened the Christmas project to accept all toys (not just knitted) and we were able to collect and distribute over 1200 gifts to children in women's refuges.

 To date kogo has distributed over 160,000 warm winter woollies to the most vulnerable in our community.
 Our volunteer knitters make a whole range of items – including scarves, beanies, blankets, adults’, children’s and babies’ clothing and knitted toys.